 The skyline of Rome is characterized by domes, rather than by bell towers.
-Most of the largest churches do not have a prominent bell tower: this is especially true for those built during the Renaissance and afterwards.
+Most of the largest churches do not have an eye-catching bell tower: this is especially true for those built during the Renaissance and afterwards.

 Some of the oldest Roman bell towers were built with a defensive aim: